Impact of an antimicrobial stewardship program on outcomes in patients with community-acquired pneumonia admitted to a

 CONCLUSION: ASP implementation was associated with specific clinical benefits in patients with CAP, including decreased length of stay, decreased durations of antimicrobial therapy, and a shift in utilization to a primary regimen shown to produce superior clinical outcomes.

 Gordon, Katie; Stevens, Ryan; Westley, Benjamin; and Bulkow, Lisa, "Impact of an antimicrobial stewardship program on outcomes in patients with community-acquired pneumonia admitted to a tertiary community hospital."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 290.